Cloud-Computing-Group-NUS/Project-Code/README.md

 ### 3.2 Installation

+> Tips: Actually, this part (3.2) is not necessary if you just want to experience our App rather than deploying it.

 #### 3.2.1 Local Deployment WebUI

-> Tips: Actually, this part (2.2.1) is not necessary if you just want to experience our App rather than deploying it

 **Step 1**: Clone and Checkout